Fr33m4nNn/IMDB_Top_1000_TV/README.md

 ### Insights:

-- High Overall Ratings: Given that this dataset represents the top 1000 shows on IMDb, the right-skewed distribution (with most ratings between 8.0 and 8.6) suggests that highly rated shows dominate, reflecting consistent quality among the best-rated series.
+- **High Overall Ratings:** Given that this dataset represents the top 1000 shows on IMDb, the right-skewed distribution (with most ratings between 8.0 and 8.6) suggests that highly rated shows dominate, reflecting consistent quality among the best-rated series.

-- Peak Popularity Around 8.2: The most common rating among the top shows is around 8.2, indicating that a large portion of these highly regarded series falls in this range.
+- **Peak Popularity Around 8.2:** The most common rating among the top shows is around 8.2, indicating that a large portion of these highly regarded series falls in this range.
 This rating can be seen as the "benchmark" for quality in the top 1000 shows.

-- Exclusive Few Above 9.0: Only a select few shows achieve ratings above 9.0, underscoring their exceptional status even among the best.
+- **Exclusive Few Above 9.0:** Only a select few shows achieve ratings above 9.0, underscoring their exceptional status even among the best.
 These outliers likely represent some of the most iconic and universally acclaimed shows on IMDb.

-## 3.
+## 3. How have average ratings for TV shows changed over the years?

 ### Visualize Data

 ```python
 plt.figure(figsize=(25, 8))
 plt.xlim(1950, 2025)